British Journal of Pharmacology

 The British Journal of Pharmacology is a biweekly peer-reviewed medical journal covering all aspects of experimental pharmacology.
 It is published for the British Pharmacological Society by Wiley-Blackwell.
-It was established in 1946 as the British Journal of Pharmacology and Chemotherapy.
-The journal obtained its current title in 1968.
+It was established in 1946 as the British Journal of Pharmacology and Chemotherapy, and originally published by the British Medical Association.
+The journal obtained its current title in 1968, when the journal moved publisher to Macmillan.
+It has been published by Wiley-Blackwell since 2009.